Media Kit

 Read the Full Bio (Google Doc)Footnote 1

-Personally, Sulaiman uses Disabled interchangeably with Crip (a term only to be used by the Disabled community and in no way to be used by not-yet-Disabled people) as he’s done making his Disability palatable for an Ableist world.
-He doesn’t wish to erase his Disability or Disabled identity nor be a part of “overcoming Disability” and “Disability Paradox” narratives — Sulaiman hasn’t “overcome” his Disability; he has overcome ableism and ableists.
+Sulaiman uses Disabled as they’re done making their Disability palatable for an ableist world.
+Sulaiman doesn’t wish to erase their Disability or Disabled identity nor be a part of “overcoming Disability” and Disability Paradox narratives — Sulaiman hasn’t “overcome” their Disability; they have overcome ableists and ableism.

 Footnote 2